 - 1. Make sure the PR is merged to master - 2.
-Ask the feature maintainer if the code should be backported and add the label backport-request to the $\ensuremath{\mathsf{PR}}$ - 3.
-If the maintainer agrees, create a new branch based on the respective stable branch, cherry-pick the needed commits to that branch and create a PR on GitHub. - 4.
+Ask the feature maintainer if the code should be backported and add the label backport-request to the PR - 3.
+If the maintainer agrees, create a new branch based on the respective stable branch, cherrypick the needed commits to that branch and create a PR on GitHub. - 4.
 Specify the corresponding milestone for that series to this PR and reference the original PR in there.
 This enables the QA team to find the backported items for testing and having the original PR with detailed description linked.

 Before each patch release there is a freeze to be able to test everything as a whole without pulling in new changes.
-This freeze is announced on the owncloud-devel mailinglist.
 While this freeze is active a backport isn't allowed and has to wait for the next patch release.

 The QA team will try to reproduce all the issues with the X.Y.Z-next-maintenance milestone on the relevant release and verify it is fixed by the patch release (and doesn't cause new problems).
-Once the patch release is out, the post-fix -next -maintenance is removed and a new -next-maintenance milestone is created for that series.
+Once the patch release is out, the post-fix -next-maintenance is removed and a new -next-maintenance milestone is created for that series.